Wild West-era home for sale in Kansas ghost town

 CHASE COUNTY, Kan.
 (KSNT) – If you’re seeking a quiet life out in the Flint Hills of Kansas, this old Wild West-era home situated in a Chase County ghost town may be just what you’re looking for.

-The town of Clements, Kansas, may not ring a bell for many people, especially since the town doesn’t really exist anymore.
+The town of Clements may not ring a bell for many people, especially since the town doesn’t really exist anymore.
 Only a few scattered foundations, a bridge and the former post office, serve as reminders the town was there at all.

 Recently put up on the market with an asking price of $95,000, the former post office and sole surviving building of Clements could make for a great hunting lodge or getaway, according to realtor Ashley Sears with Berkshire Hathaway HomeServices PenFed Realty.
 Sears said the post office has undergone substantial renovations on the interior, leaving the outside close to its original state.